FabricMC/Enigma/readme.txt

 	Javassist
 	JSyntaxPane

-Copies of the GNU General Public license verion 3 and the Apache license v2 have been included in this distribution.
+Copies of the GNU Lesser General Public license verion 3 and the Apache license v2 have been included in this distribution.

 USING ENIGMA